 - Morrigun is a female member of a warrior robot band called the ABC Warriors.
 Her combat abilities are derived from secondary bouncer software; her primary function is waitress.

 - In Joss Whedon's run on Astonishing X-Men, he introduced a new villain called Danger, the AI from the Danger Room developing a murderous personality and building a female-looking robot body for itself.

-- She underwent a Heel-Face Turn after Xavier, Rogue and Gambit saved her from being taken by Shi'ar bounty hunters, and is now the warden at Utopia.
+- She underwent a Heel-Face Turn after Xavier, Rogue and Gambit saved her from being taken by Shi'ar bounty hunters, and is now working with X-Factor.

 - Tiffany, one of the main characters in Fall Out Toy Works.

 - Platinum (AKA Tina) and, now, Copper, from DC Comics' Metal Men.

 - Jocasta, formerly of The Avengers (about 100 iterations ago).
 Also her "sister" Alkhema, who is considerably more kill-crazy.

 - Ultron once assumed control of Tony Stark's Extremis-enhanced body and converted it into a metal copy of Janet Van Dyne.
 Presumably because Frank Cho wanted an excuse to draw panels and panels of a naked Wasp.

 - In the New 52's Earth 2, Red Tornado is a feminine robot rather than the masculine robot Tornado was pre-New 52.
 Pre-Flashpoint, the male Tornado was given a "sister", Red Torpedo.